PhilliprBurwell/-Configuring-Linux-System-Administration-Troubleshooting-Toolkit-/README.md

 <img width="467" alt="image" src="https://github.com/user-attachments/assets/750f88e2-eed6-4952-8b99-656d560d2e69" />

-In this Linux virtual machine, directory /home/user/Desktop contains a file called "colors".
+Creating Directories - In this Linux virtual machine, directory /home/user/Desktop contains a file called "colors".
 We'll open the file, and for every line listed in it, we'll create a new folder with that name in the directory /home/user/Documents.
 First change into working directory using the cd /home/user/Documents command.
 Then show the contents of the file "colors" within the "Desktop" directory using cat /home/user/Desktop/colors.
 Then create the directories using mkdir for the 4 directorieds called red blue green yellow magenta.

 <img width="464" alt="image" src="https://github.com/user-attachments/assets/4fa51f31-0832-451c-9ad6-a3ac2aa9eaf5" />

-Let's see how to copy, move, and rename files by going through a few examples.
+Copy, Moving & Renaming Files - Let's see how to copy, move, and rename files by going through a few examples.
 In the directory /home/user/Pictures, we'll take all the hidden files and move them into the directory /home/user/Documents/Hidden.
 Change into the Pictures directory using cd, next show the directory contents, including hidden files using the ls -a command.
 Last move the hidden files into the target directory using mv .apple .banana .broccoli .milk /home/user/Documents/Hidden

 <img width="463" alt="image" src="https://github.com/user-attachments/assets/810daeed-81f2-4107-96a4-e7ce41204b60" />

 <img width="458" alt="image" src="https://github.com/user-attachments/assets/11174350-7310-4992-99c2-dc17579d9f61" />

-Some files in the directory /home/user/Music need to be cleaned up.
+Removing Files - Some files in the directory /home/user/Music need to be cleaned up.
 We'll see an example of removing files and directories by removing-.
 Navigate to the Music folder.
 Then remove files.

 <img width="460" alt="image" src="https://github.com/user-attachments/assets/dd8dc140-dc87-4f01-af58-8366fc785980" />

-In the directory /home/user/Downloads of your virtual machine, a number of files exist.
+Searching In Directories - In the directory /home/user/Downloads of your virtual machine, a number of files exist.
 We'll find the files that have the word "vacation" in them, and move them to /home/user/Documents.
 Find files the files using the commands used eariler.
 Lastly move the directories that match into the target directory.